sunnysidevibes/raciantau/neiyeh.md

 <p>For the heavens, the ruling principle  is to be aligned.</p>
 <p>For the earth, the ruling principle is to be level.</p>
 <p>For the human beings, the ruling principle is to be tranquil.</p>
-<p>Spring, autum, winter, and summer are the seasons of the heavens.</p>
+<p>Spring, autumn, winter, and summer are the seasons of the heavens.</p>
 <p>Mountains, hills, rivers, and valleys are the resources of the earth.</p>
 <p>Pleasure and anger, accepting and rejecting are the devices of human beings.</p>
 <p>Therefore, the Sage:</p>